SBA Taxiway Designation Changes

 - Study and if warranted, incorporate Pilot Controlled Lighting on the vast majority of airfield lighting circuits.

-The final date and timing of this changes depend upon the availability of FAA funds and will be communicated to Airport stakeholders prior to physical changes taking place on the airfield.
+The final date and timing of these changes will be communicated to Airport stakeholders prior to physical changes taking place on the airfield.
 Should the changes take place mid-charting cycle, NOTAMs will be issued to ensure aircraft operators are aware of any differences between airfield diagrams and the signage on the airfield.
 As always, NOTAMs must be obtained prior to any flight operation to ensure the Pilot in Command is familiar with operations on the Airport.

 This was a collaborative effort between multiple FAA lines of business and Santa Barbara Airport to ensure the Airport’s layout remains compliant with FAA requirements.
 Please provide any feedback comments regarding this project in the available form.